bcgov/entity/docs/Way of Working/Dependencies.md

 - This story should be linked to the Parent Epic of the respective team by using the "Blocked By" label in ZenHub
 - This ticket initially might have high level details, but over period of time or near to deadline, this should have all the details needed for the other team to action upon
 - Label this ticket with "Dependency".
 This will help the PO's to pick this dependency up in a PO Sync. to discuss.
-- Assign this ticket to the BA of the respective <team> whom its dependent on
+- Assign this ticket to the BA of the respective ..team.. whom its dependent on
 - If you are aware about the Epic of the other team, where this dependency is going to be delivered, tag the Epic as well

 ----